 A person is guilty of second degree assault, which is a Class D felony, in the state of Connecticut if:

 - Such person intends to cause serious physical injury to another person.
 Then, they do cause serious physical injury to another person or third party.

 - Such person intends to cause injury to another person by using a deadly weapon or dangerous instrument other than a gun.
 The, they do in fact cause injury to another person or third party.

 - That person recklessly causes serious physical injury to another by use of a deadly weapon or dangerous instrument.

-- He is a parolee from a correctional institution and with intent to cause physical injury to an employee or member of the Board of Pardons and Paroles, he causes physical injury to such employee or member.
+- A person is a parolee from a correctional institution and with intent to cause physical injury to an employee or member of the Board of Pardons and Paroles, they cause physical injury to such employee or member.

 If you feel that you do not fit the criteria for this crime, you should consult with a criminal defense lawyer that has experience with assault cases.
 They will be able to prove to a judge that you have been wrongly accused, and your case will either be dismissed, or your charges will be reduced, for example, to an assault in the third degree charge.

 Assault in the Second Degree With a Motor Vehicle